 Unfortunately, we had left no room for teas or coffee!

 The following morning we turned up for breakfast which was self-service.
 It’s served at weekends from 7.30 to 9.30am.
 A table had jugs of fruit juices, (apple, grapefruit and orange) which also contained a selection of yoghurts, cereals, and fresh fruits.
 There was also a hot buffet.
 This included fried eggs, bacon, sausage – square and links, beans, haggis, black pudding and freshly grilled half tomatoes.

 Tea and coffee along with a selection of toast is served directly to the table.
 The staff on duty were very attentive bringing us extra toast and tea when requested.
 Empty main plates were removed promptly and, being a hot buffet, one could decide to have as little or as much as one wants for breakfast.

 The table had a selection of preserves, honey and marmalade in small individual jars.
-I worry slightly about wastage using these jars where little is used and the remainder wasted (doesn’t read right).
+I worry slightly about wastage using these jars where very little is used and the remainder is wasted after being discarded.
 However, the alternative would be to supply larger dishes decanted from catering tins and quite possibly without as much choice being available, where, quite likely more than one person will have dipped a spoon into.
 I have never quite resolved the argument for and against in my own mind on this one.